cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Roadmap {#roadmap}

-A general framework for mapping bit strings into points of an elliptic curve is presented.
-The construction of these mappings relies on three basic functions.
+This section presents a general framework for mapping bit strings into points on an elliptic curve.
+To construct these mappings, we rely on three basic
+functions:

--   The function hash2base, {0, 1}^* -> F, maps arbitrary-length bit strings
+-   The function hash2base, {0, 1}^\* -> F, maps arbitrary-length bit strings
     to elements of a finite field; its implementation is defined in
     {{hashtobase}}.